rom1v/mio-sample/README.md

 This sample starts listening on a (blocking) TCP socket on 127.0.0.1:1234 in a separate thread.

-Then it connects to it using a (non-blocking / mio) TCP socket, and poll to get the incoming events.
+Then it connects to it using a (non-blocking / mio) TCP socket, and polls to get the incoming events.

 The server then sends some data to the client.
 On events, the client prints data